oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

 2. Install the Key Vault software.
 This will prompt for the endpoint connection password.
 We will refer to this as the "Key Vault endpoint password"

+    **Note:** the Key Vault endpoint password will be used throughout this workshop for SQL and okvutil commands.

     ```
     <copy>
     java -jar ~/Downloads/okvclient.jar -d $OKV_HOME